Add a Stack

---additional-stacks-file can be either a path to a file on the local filesystem or an URL.
+--stack-file can be a path to a file on the local filesystem or a URL.
+For example, the demo file can

-By using an URL the stacks file can be put into a central Git repository and referenced by all teams or clients.
+be put into a central Git repository and referenced by all teams or clients.
 Multiple "`--stack-file` flags can be

 Every additional stack will be added to the already existing stacks in